-The Trust has since sold and transferred the property to ArctiSmart (Pty) Ltd who intends to develop the property.
+The Glenny Buchner Trust has since sold and transferred the property to ArctiSmart (Pty) Ltd who intends to develop the property and who will take over the EA should the Amendment Application be successful.

-ArctiSmart (Pty) Ltd appointed various specialists and technical professionals to review the original authorisation and development proposal in order to re-assess the development.
-The main purpose of the Part 2 Amendment Application is to:
+ArctiSmart (Pty) Ltd appointed various specialists and technical professionals to review the original authorisation and development proposal in order to re-evaluate the development proposal.
+The main reasons for this Part 2 Amendment Application is to:

-- compare the development proposal (as authorised) with the latest and relevant environmental and planning legislation, policies, guidelines and regulations to determine whether extending the validity period is suitable and - establish whether the proposal is considered appropriate given any significant changes to the site conditions.
+- compare the development proposal (as authorised) with the latest and relevant environmental and planning legislation, policies, guidelines and regulations to determine whether extending the validity period is reasonable; - to establish whether there has been any significant changes to the site conditions that may require changes to the layout to ensure that impacts are still within acceptable limits; - to obtain input from stakeholders and Authorities through means of a public participation process as prescribed in the Environmental Regulations; - to amend specific conditions of the EA that appear unreasonable and/or unfeasible; and ultimately to make a recommendation on whether or not the original EA could be amended accordingly.